Russia hits Ukrainian grain depots again as a foreign ship tries out Kyiv’s new Black Sea corridor

 Also Wednesday, the Russian military said it shot down three drones over the Kaluga region southwest of Moscow and blamed the attack on Ukraine.
 No damage or casualties were reported.

-Jon Gambrell in Dubai, United Arab Emirates contributed.
+Jon Gambrell in Dubai, United Arab Emirates and Courtney Bonnell in London contributed.

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine